Houseplant Care 101: Winter Plant Care

 Protect New Plants During Transit

 Whether you're getting new plants from an independent shop, a big box store, or an individual, be sure to protect it from the cold while in transit.
 Place it in a bag (closed, please!), a closed paper plant sleeve, or a closed box.
 And make the plant shop your last stop before heading home, to minimize the amount of time left in the car.
-Ar Rooted, we have some very conscinetious customers who bring heir own insulated bags!
+At Rooted Living, we have some very conscientious customers who bring heir own insulated bags!